-During the year ended 31 December 2016, the Bank generated a profit before tax of €3,715,138 up 4% on 2015.
-Profit after tax was €2,266,387, a decrease of 5% over the previous year.
+During the year ended 31 December 2017, the Bank generated a profit before tax of €3,556,931 down 4% on 2016.
+Profit after tax was €2,261,404, in line with the previous year.

-Net interest income decreased by 17.3% whilst net fee and commission income registered a 12.2% decrease compared to the previous year.
-These were offset by a 100% improvement in other operating income which is mainly comprised of gains on investment.
-As a result, total operating income improved by 1.4% over 2015.
+Net interest income decreased by 10% whilst net fee and commission income registered a 29% increase compared to the previous year.
+This is a result of growth in factoring activities.
+These were complemented by a 26% improvement in other operating income which is mainly comprised of gains on investment.
+As a result, total operating income improved by 15.8% over 2016.

-Personnel expenses and other administrative expenses increased by 28.7% in the year under review.
-This increase was mainly due to increases in the staff complement of the Bank and additional insurance expenses incurred to cover a substantial portion of the credit risk arising from the Bank's factoring portfolio.
-As a result of these increases, the Bank's Cost-to-Income ratio rose to close the year at 40.9% (2015: 32.8%).
+Personnel expenses and other administrative expenses increased by 35% in the year under review.
+This increase was mainly due to increases in the staff complement of the Bank, additional insurance expenses incurred to cover a substantial portion of the credit risk arising from the Bank's factoring portfolio, increases in regulatory and compliance costs and increased marketing spend to support the growth in factoring business.
+As a result of these increases, the Bank's Cost-to-Income ratio rose to close the year at 46.2% (2016: 40.9%).